shmoshua/Plato/Measure Theory/Sigma Algebra.md

     > 	- For $A,B\in\mathcal B$, we havt $f^{-1}(A),f^{-1}(B)\in\mathcal A$.
 Then, $f^{-1}(A\backslash B)=f^{-1}(A)\backslash f^{-1}(B)\in\mathcal A$.
 Therefore, $A\backslash B\in\mathcal B$.
     >
     > 	Further, for any sequence $(A_n)_n$ from $\mathcal B$, we have that $f^{-1}(A_n)$ is from $\mathcal A$ for all $n$.
 Therefore, $f^{-1}(\bigcup_{n=1}^\infty A_n)= \bigcup_{n=1}^\infty f^{-1}(A_n)\in\mathcal A$.
 It follows that $\bigcup_{n=1}^\infty A_n\in\mathcal B$.
+- **Remark**: An atomic measurable space can be seen as a pullback of a discrete measurable space w.r.t. the coloring map.
 ---
 ##### Examples